Learning in repeated auctions: Cost Online Estimation of Auctions

 In sequential learning, a first and na\'ive possibility is quite often to discretize the decision space (here $[0,1]$) and to run an UCB or EXP.3 algorithm on the discretization (depending if data are stochastic or adversarial), agnostically to the structure at hand.
 Given some $\varepsilon >0$, the size of the discretization in the posted price problem is $1/\varepsilon$, leading to a global regret of the order of

-In the above equation, the first term correspond to the approximation error due to the discretization and the second to the estimation (or learning) error of the optimal price in the discretized set.
+In the above equation, the first term corresponds to the approximation error due to the discretization and the second to the estimation (or learning) error of the optimal price in the discretized set.

-On the other hand, the regret bound can be largely improved by leveraging the structure of the problem, as least in the stochastic case, when the generating distribution behaves nicely enough (the worst case learning cost being indeed $T^{2/3}$, see \citep{kleinberg2003value}).
+On the other hand, the regret bound can be largely improved by leveraging the structure of the problem, as least in the stochastic case, when the generating distribution behaves nicely enough (the worst-case learning cost being indeed $T^{2/3}$, see \citep{kleinberg2003value}).
 For instance, a typical assumption is that the monopoly profit function $\Pi(p)=p(1-F(p))$ is approximatively quadratic around $p^*$, i.e., that $\Pi(p^*) - \Pi(p) = \Omega(p-p^*)^2$.
 Using a UCB algorithm with a uniform $\varepsilon$-discretization then yields a total regret of the order of

 This simple technique cannot be improved, even with a stronger assumption: indeed, since if the approximation term is of order $T\Delta$, the estimation error is at least $\log(T)/\Delta$.
 However, the problem has a stronger property that can be further leveraged: if a price $p_t$ is accepted, then any lower price would also have been accepted (and reciprocally).
-In particular, this can be used in the simplest possible problem, but where the solution is highly counter-intuitive.
+In particular, this can be used in the following simplest possible problem, but where the solution is highly counter-intuitive.

-Suppose that each buyer have the same exact value $x_t=x$.
+Suppose that each buyer has the same exact value $x_t=x$.
 Then it's clear that the optimal price is $p^*=x$; the remaining question is the learning cost.
 As mentioned before, the feedback is in that case binary; either ``$x$ is greater than $p_t$'' or ``$x$ is smaller than $p_t$''.
 In order to find $x$, with the fewest query possible, then a binary search is optimal.
-However the binary search is \textsl{exponentially} sub-optimal in terms of learning cost. \begin{proposition2} The regret of a binary search can be has large as $\Omega(\log(T))$.
+However, the binary search is \textsl{exponentially} sub-optimal in terms of learning cost. \begin{proposition2} The regret of a binary search can be as large as $\Omega(\log(T))$.
 On the other hand, there exists a more \textsl{cautious} search whose regret is smaller than $\mathcal{O}(\log\log(T))$. \end{proposition2} \begin{proof} Assume that $x=\frac{1}{2}$.
 Then a binary search will use $\log(1/\varepsilon)$ posted -- and refused-- prices, to reach the precision $\varepsilon$.
 Even with the optimal choice of $\varepsilon=1/T$, this gives a $\log(T)$ regret.

 The cautious search works in epochs $\ell \in\{0,1,\ldots, \log_2 \log_2(T)\}$ -- let us assume for simplicity here that $\log_2\log_2(T)$ is an integer.
 At the $\ell$-th epoch, the prices posted increase by $1/2^{2^\ell}$ until such a price is refused and the next epoch begins.
 Let $p^{(\ell)}_{\star}$ be the last accepted price at epoch $\ell$ and $p^{(\ell+1)}_{j}$ the $j$-th price posted at epoch $\ell+1$, then $p^{(\ell+1)}_{j} = p^{(\ell)}_{\star}+\frac{j-1}{2^{2^{\ell+1}}}$.
 At the end of the epoch $\log_2 \log_2(T)$, the cautious binary search posts the last accepted price until the final stage $T$.